jpolina/marketplace-api/README.md

 # marketplace-api
-The API for a simple classified ads website for buying and selling used goods locally.
+This is a the front end for a generic classified ads website where users can browse ads by category, condition, location, and price.
+Also, users can create an account to post, edit, and delete their ads and create, edit and delete categories.
+This project was created using the MERN stack, Redux for user login, Mongoose, JWT, and AWS S3 for storing images.